 The author says that the story of Hercules bears repeating.
 I’m more the type of reader who likes streamlined texts with no repetitions whatsoever.
-So at times I thought the book could have been condensed a bit further.
+So at times, I thought the book could have been condensed a bit further.

-But this is a con which you will find in most of my book reviews, and The Little Book of Stoicism is well within reason.
+But this is a con that you will find in most of my book reviews, and The Little Book of Stoicism is well within reason.
 Especially if you consider the vast amount of wisdom it packs in what’s, after all, still a small package.

 I thoroughly enjoyed The Little Book of Stoicism, and I think these are some of its biggest pros:

 There is a crazy high amount of concentrated life-changing wisdom here.

 - Wonderful overview of Stoicism